Film education

 Organised in cooperation with the secretariat of the German Bishops' Conference: Church and Society of the Protestant Church in the Rhineland and Westphalia, this workshop is aimed at religion teachers in particular.
 Outstanding contributions from the current Children's and Youth Film Competition are viewed together, analysed and discussed with regard to their use in religious education.
 Every year, Matthias Film and the Katholisches Filmwerk purchase films for educational work under the title "Edition Kurzfilmtage".

-By Anna Irma Hilfrich in collaboration with the children of the partner schools 2023.
+By Lina Walde in collaboration with the children of the partner schools 2025.

 European Children’s Film Association (ECFA)